Tikamin557/Ts-Core/docs/ModderGuide_WarpServices.md

 ## Notes

-Warp Services are fully compatible with Content Patcher and require no C# code.
+Warp Services are designed for use with Content Patcher and require no C# code.

-Whenever possible, it is recommended to use warp providers instead of hardcoded map names or coordinates to maximize compatibility with other mods.
+Whenever possible, use Warp Providers instead of hardcoded map names or coordinates to improve compatibility with custom maps and other mods.

-Additional warp providers and features may be added in future versions of T's Core without requiring changes to existing Content Packs.
+Additional providers and features may be added in future versions of T's Core.

 ---